ArcShahi/Vintage/README.md

 I had previously written it in python.
 Because for some  reason I had forgotten that awesome tools like : FFMPEG , ImageMagick exist...
 I really should stop eating so many chocolate doughnuts.

-Anyways but I didn't wanted to remove the Python version so here we are with 2 verstion of bulk image processors...
+Anyways I didn't wanted to remove the Python version so here we are with 2 verstion of bulk image processors...

 >[!Important]
 > Select the version best fits your need